tomcritchlow/tomcritchlow.github.io/wiki/drafts/2022-06-16-rejecting-specialization.md

 Developing opinions is hard.
 Translating opinions into a credible point of view is even harder.
 Doing it without pissing people off is harder still!

-The good news is that, unlike specializing, developing opinions and crafting a point of view is an **iterative, generative process** - once you start trying out your voice there’s a feedback loop that helps you develop your voice and strengthen your point of view.
+The good news is that, unlike specializing, developing opinions, crafting a point of view and building a vibe is an **iterative, generative process** - once you start trying out your voice there’s a feedback loop that helps you develop your voice and strengthen your point of view.

 It’s hard to see which parts of your experience and opinions are distinctive and resonate without sharing them.
 In my experience, it’s rarely the big grand vision that people are attracted to but rather something more mundane and grounded - something that has a clarity and weight about it that is distinctive.